craig-osterhout/docs/content/manuals/ai/sandboxes/governance/local.md

 $ sbx policy rm network --sandbox my-sandbox --resource api.example.com
 ```

-To inspect which rules are active and where they come from, use
+To inspect which policies are active and where they come from, use
-`sbx policy ls`.
+`sbx policy ls`, or `sbx policy inspect <policy-or-rule>` for full detail on
+one policy or rule.
 See [Monitoring](monitoring.md).

 ### Resetting